HMS Aigle (1801): Construction and armament

 HMS Aigle was the first of two Aigle-class frigates designed by Surveyor of the Navy, Sir John Henslow; her sister, HMS Resistance, was ordered later in 1800.
 Frigates of the period were three-masted, full-rigged ships that carried their main battery on a single, continuous gun deck.
 They were smaller and faster than ships of the line and primarily intended for raiding, reconnaissance and messaging.
 Since late 1778, those of 36 or 38 guns with a main armament of 18-pounder long guns, had become the standard in the Royal Navy and by 1793, when the French Revolutionary War began, it was not unusual for them to be close to 1000 tons burthen (bm).
 Henslow's designs tended towards small modifications on established frigate classes; his alterations being primarily to the size and, in particular, length of ships.
 British frigate designs were frequently lengthened during this period so that they could reach sailing speeds comparable to French frigates and the Aigle class followed this trend, being close in dimensions and armament to Henslow's 1797 design, the Penelope class.

 Built under contract by Balthazar and Edward Adams, Aigle was ordered on 15 September 1798 and her keel was laid down in November at Bucklers Hard shipyard in Hampshire.
 Launched on 23 September 1801, her dimensions were: 146 ft 2 in along the gun deck, 122 ft 1 in at the keel, with a beam of 38 ft 8 in and a depth in the hold of 13 ft.
 This made her 970 84/94 tons (bm).
 She would carry a complement of 264 men when fully manned.

-Although classed as a 36-gun fifth rate, Aigle was armed with a main battery of twenty-six 18 pdr on her gun deck, four 9 pdr on the quarter deck and four on the forecastle.
+Although classed as a 36-gun fifth rate, Aigle was armed with a main battery of twenty-six 18 pdr on her gun deck, four 9 pdr on the quarterdeck and four on the forecastle.
 She also carried ten 32 pdr carronades, short lightweight guns with a large bore.
 They were cheaper to produce and much easier to handle than the equivalent long gun but lacked the accuracy and range.
-Eight were carried on Aigle's quarter deck and two on her forecastle.
+Eight were carried on Aigle's quarterdeck and two on her forecastle.
 Aigle's first build cost to the Admiralty was £14,335 when she was completed for ordinary on 6 October 1801.
 This would have been higher but a £1000 fine had been imposed for an unacceptable delay of 16 months.

 Aigle drew between 17 ft at the bow and 19 ft 4 in at the stern.
 A sailing report from 15 August 1815, noted that she was "...similar to Apollo, being fast and weatherly, manoeuvrable and a good sea-boat".
 It also recorded her as making 10 kn close-hauled under topgallants but with her best performance of 12 kn with the wind coming over the stern quarter.